Hunting moose with a tourist outfitter

 How Ontario residents and non-residents can hunt moose using an authorized tourist outfitter.

 On this page Skip this page navigation

-Tourist outfitters must be authorized by the Ministry of Natural Resources and Forestry to offer moose hunting services to hunters under the Ontario Moose-Bear Tourism Industry Program.
+Tourist outfitters must be authorized by the ministry to offer moose hunting services to hunters under the Ontario Moose-Bear Tourism Industry Program.

 Non-residents of Ontario are required to use the services of a licensed tourist outfitter, unless you hunt with an immediate relative (grandparent, parent, spouse, child, sibling or grandchild) who is an Ontario resident and holds a valid moose tag.

 A non-resident can only hunt in a Wildlife Management Unit that has an open season for non-residents.

 Ontario residents can choose to use an authorized tourist outfitter’s services if they wish.